-Overseas training undertaken during a medical virology training programme training.
+Some trainees may wish to spend a period of training overseas as out of programme training (OOPT) after entering a medical microbiology training programme in the UK.
+Trainees can have up to one year of training overseas accepted towards their training.
 In order to be eligible to have this period of training recognised towards the award of the CCT, trainees must have their OOPT overseas training approved prospectively by GMC before beginning their overseas training.
-Prior to beginning the period of overseas training, trainees must agree the OOPT with their Deanery and inform the Training Department at The Royal College of Pathologists that they will be undertaking overseas training in order that the medical virology CSTC can ensure that the trainee will comply with the requirements of the CCT programme.
+Prior to beginning the period of overseas training, trainees must agree the OOPT with their Deanery and inform the Training Department at The Royal College of Pathologists that they will be undertaking overseas training in order that the Medical Microbiology CSTC can ensure that the trainee will comply with the requirements of the CCT programme.
 The documentation towards a CCT recommendation will be collected by the Training Department at the College, checked to ensure compliance and a revised provisional CCT date issued.
-It must be ensured that, following Deanery agreement and acceptance from the medical virology CSTC, GMC prospectively approves the OOPT in order that the period can count towards a CCT.
+It must be ensured that, following Deanery agreement and acceptance from the Medical Microbiology CSTC, GMC prospectively approves the OOPT in order that the period can count towards a CCT.
 Separate guidance and an application form are available on the College website for this purpose.